About This Chapter

 Watch this video lesson, and you will learn about the theory of special relativity and how it applies to you.
 Learn how you can use one of the most famous equations from this theory to calculate the power inside just one tiny object.

 How are science and technology related?
 What are the risks and benefits of technological advancement?
-Learn about how technology has improved our lives and created potential problems.
-After, take a quiz to see how your knowledge has advanced.
+Learn how technology has improved our lives and created potential problems.
+After, take a quiz to see how your knowledge has advanced!

 Learn about how engineering involves technical applications of physics, and be able to give multiple examples of engineering design in the real world.
 Take a quiz and see how much you know.

 9. Reliability & Validity in Psychology: Definitions & Differences

 How do validity and reliability contribute to study design in psychology?
 In this lesson, you'll look at how experiments can fail reliability and validity requirements to get an idea of the challenges behind conducting significant psychological research.

 Did you know… We have over 200 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.